-Cooking brown rice is pretty easy.
+Cooking whole grain rice is pretty easy.
 It takes a little bit of time, but most of that time it is in the pot and you don’t have to stir it or stand over it, so that’s what makes it so easy.

-One cup of dry brown rice will produce about 4 cups of cooked brown rice.
+One cup of dry brown rice will produce about 4 cups of cooked.
 That sounds like a lot, but by the time you throw some in your chili or serve with broccoli and tofu, it’s gone just like that!
 And *that* is usually about a week for us.

 What You’ll Need

-Brown rice – you can buy this at most any grocery store
+Brown whole grain rice – you can buy this at most any grocery store

 Bowl (to rinse the rice in)